monkphin/nlaw/README.md

     346c8cb..05e1d48  main -> main
   ```

+### GitHub Website

+Some minor changes were made via the GitHub website, where I was reading copy and spotted typos here and there.
+As such, it's worth noting how these changes were made.

+1. On the GitHub website select the relevant file in the code view of your repository.
+2. At the top of the document click the 'pen' icon, to take you to edit mode.
+3. Make the required changes.
+4. At the top of the page press the green 'Commit Changes' button.
+5. As needed modify the title of the commit message and/or add a description as needed - for most of my web based commits I was using descriptions, rather than editing the title as I was doing for CLI based commits, since until this point I was not aware of the ability to add a description.

 ## Branching
 As mentioned there may be points where you are working on a significant change which could impact the functionality of the website you are working on.
 In situations like this it's beneficial to create a fork.
 This effectively creates a separate work stream which can be edited and tested without impacting the existing codebase.